unode/deep-learning-intro/_episodes/02-keras.md

 ~~~
 {:.language-python}
 Because we chose the one hot encoding, we use `3` neurons for the output layer.
-This works well in combination with the `softmax` activation function and the
-Categorical Crossentropy loss we chose earlier.

 The softmax activation ensures that the three output neurons produce values in the range
 (0, 1) and the sum to 1.
 We can interpret this as a kind of 'probability' that the sample belongs to a certain
 species.
-The Categorical Crossentropy loss then works well with comparing these probabilities
-with 'true' probabilities that we generated using the one hot encoding.

 Now that we have defined the layers of our neural network we can combine them into
 a keras model which facilitates training the network.